neox5/snp/README.md

 Snapshots were generated with [snp](https://github.com/neox5/snp).

-**Rules for working with snp.txt:**
+**Rules for working with snapshot files:**

-- snp.txt is a READ-ONLY reference document
+- Snapshot files are READ-ONLY reference documents
-- DO NOT modify snp.txt directly
+- DO NOT modify snapshot files directly
-- DO NOT create updated versions of snp.txt
+- DO NOT create updated versions of snapshot files
 - Changes must target actual source files in their original locations
-- User will regenerate snp.txt by running snp after changes
+- User will regenerate snapshot by running snp after changes

-**How to use snp.txt:**
+**How to use snapshot files:**

 1. File index is at the top with line ranges
 2. Each file section starts with # filepath